Hawks finally find way to eliminate Celtics

 Boston shot 36.2 percent (34 of 94) Thursday and was held to 38.4 percent (206 of 537) in the series.

-Despite their struggles, Thomas hopes he won’t be seeing too many new faces in the locker room next year.
+Despite their struggles, Thomas hopes he will not be seeing too many new faces in the locker room next year.

 “I’ll ride with these guys until the wheels fall off,” Thomas said.
 “This was a special group.
 Hopefully we can all stick together and have something special in the future.”